Last Updated on January 12, 2023

 I go through waves of incorporating this into my morning routine and writing this is just the kick in the pants I need to restart this daily practice.

-I hope that you found this blog post helpful for building a few new good habits that focus on your personal well-being.
+I hope that you found this blog post helpful for building healthy habits that focus on your personal well-being.

 And, honestly, there are a few I probably missed like making sure you drink enough water, getting enough sleep and the list goes on.